Using your own glacier inventory with OGGM#

 # cfg.set_intersects_db(hef_intersects_path)

-# This is to avoid a download in the tutorial, you dont' need do this at home
+# This is to avoid a download in the tutorial, you don't need to do this at home

 cfg.PATHS['dem_file'] = utils.get_demo_file('hef_srtm.tif')